envhyf/wrfR/README.md

 The current version v0.1 is a "raw" testing version developed on the base of some R functions I already had product of my research on atmospheric science.
 So, please, be aware that at this point most of the functions need a real optimization.

-This project aims to be collaborative and expected to grow with time as **WRFseRs**  help to optimize, improve and extend this <a href="https://github.com/ilopezcoto/wrfR/">wrfR</a> package.
+This project aims to be collaborative and expected to grow with time as **wrfseRs**  help to optimize, improve and extend this <a href="https://github.com/ilopezcoto/wrfR/">wrfR</a> package.

 ## Getting started: